Re-classifying a Point Cloud in FME

 Introduction

-This article demonstrates how to set and work with a point cloud’s classification component.
+This article demonstrates how to set up and work with a point cloud’s classification component.
 The previous articles in this series demonstrated how to set the colour and intensity components.

 To understand the basics of working with point clouds in FME, see Getting Started with Point Clouds and Point Clouds (IFMEPointCloud) documentation.
 Key transformers for setting component values include the PointCloudOnRasterComponentSetter, which sets them based on an overlaid raster, and the PointCloudExpressionEvaluator, which sets them based on expressions or conditional statements.